-At this time, Benedictine University at Mesa is not authorized to issue Form I-20s or Form DS-2019s for the purpose of international students applying for F or J visas to study at our branch campus.
+At this time, Benedictine University Mesa is authorized to issue Form I-20s or Form DS-2019s for the purpose of international students applying for F or J visas to study at our branch campus.
 Students not requiring an F or J visa status for study in the United States are encouraged to contact the Office of Admissions.